nextgis/docs_toolbox/source/prepare_raster.rst

 A tool that performs a per-band connection of a set of single-band rasters and crops the result using a vector mask.

-Input:

-* Initial raster data

-The initial raster data can be presented in two forms:

-1. Multi-band raster in GDAL-compatible format

-2. ZIP archive with a set of single-baned GDAL-compatible rasters

-* Vector layer, which is used as mask

-ZIP archive with ESRI Shapefile or a other file format supported by OGR.

-* “No data” value

-The value that is marked as “No data”.
-Use the - symbol to use the default value.

-* The name of the resulting raster
+Inputs:

+* Input raster dataset.
+Input raster could be presented as 1) multiband GDAL-supported raster or 2) ZIP archive with singleband GDAL-supported rasters;
+* Input vector dataset.
+Input vector could be presented as 1) OGR-supported single file 2) ZIP archive with ESRI Shapefile.
+It will be used for clipping input raster.
+* Nodata value.
+Optional.
+Value that will be set as Nodata.
+Default is 0.
-No file extension (e.g. ndvi, water).
-The extension will be automatically installed in .tif
+* Output dataset name.
+Optional.
+No extension (e.g. ndvi, water).
+Extension will be automatically set to .tif.

+Outputs:

+* Result raster in TIFF format.

 If the input is an archive with single-band rasters, the tool first combines them into a multi-band raster.
 The order of the bands is determined by alphabetically sorting the names of the initial rasters in the archive.
 Then the multi-band raster (assembled from the archive or submitted immediately) is cropped with a vector mask.